Nathan Hale High School

 College in the High School Courses

-College in the High School courses in US History, American Government, Economics, Financial Algebra, Computer Science, Spanish and Japanese offer students the opportunity to receive college credit for courses taken at Nathan Hale.
+College in the High School courses in US History, American Government, Financial Algebra, Calculus, English Composition and Japanese offer students the opportunity to receive college credit for courses taken at Nathan Hale.

 Running Start